One Hundred Mornings

 How does it work?

-Stage 1 - The Seminars
+Stage 1 - The Seminars (now closed)

 To be eligible to apply for Catalyst funding, potential applicants must complete two days of seminars which will give an overview of low-budget filmmaking.
 Only those who take part in the seminars will have the opportunity to apply for the awards.